eritbh/yuuko/docs/docs.md

 `aliases` | Array&lt;String&gt; | An array of aliases, or alternate names, the command can be called by.
 `names` | Array&lt;String&gt; | An array of names the command can be called by.
 Contains the command's name as the first item, and any aliases of the command as subsequent items.
 `process` | Function | See above.
+`requirements` | Object | An object of requirements that must be met for a user to be allowed to run the command.

 ## Methods

 ### `checkPermissions(client, msg)` &raquo; `Promise<Boolean>`

-Checks whether or not a command can be executed.
+Checks whether or not a command can be executed based on the command's requirements (set in the constructor's `requirements` argument).

 Name | Type | Description
 -----|------|------------